LSU-UE5/UE5-Materials/translucent/README.md

 ##### `Step 18.`\|`UE5MAT`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Try the two translucent and opacity mask.
+Try the **MI_Transparent** opacity texture.
 Notice that the materials don't work.
-Nanites will not work with either **Opacity Mas** or **Translucent** mode.
-It also doesn't work with double sided materials.
+Nanites will not work with the **Translucent** render mode.
 You will notice that the material just doesn't render at all.
-Put it back to **MI_MetalMask**.
+There is a work around, if you open up the **MI_Transparent** you can assign a **Nanite Override Material**.
+Select `MI_Basic` as the fallback material.

 ![nanites not working with double sided and translucent](images/opacitiesNotWorking.png)